diversenok/Suspending-Techniques/Readme.md

 2. Creating and terminating threads freezes the process.
 3. However, it does not occur when using the *hide-from-debugger* flag.
 4. Yet, existing threads with this flag can get frozen.

+*Note that item #3 does not apply to recent Insider builds.*

 The functionality of hiding threads from debuggers is not exposed through the documented API, so the last two observations are somewhat exotic.
 To create such a thread, supply `THREAD_CREATE_FLAGS_HIDE_FROM_DEBUGGER` to [NtCreateThreadEx](https://github.com/processhacker/processhacker/blob/c28efff632e76f1cb60aeb798a4cceae1289f3dd/phnt/include/ntpsapi.h#L1831-L1846); to hide an existing one, use `ThreadHideFromDebugger` info class with [NtSetInformationThread](https://github.com/processhacker/processhacker/blob/c28efff632e76f1cb60aeb798a4cceae1289f3dd/phnt/include/ntpsapi.h#L1371-L1379).